ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 College of the Mainland Tuition Information

-In 2021, tuition for full-time students at College of the Mainland was $2,550 a year for in-state students and $3,450 a year for out-of-state students.
+In 2022, tuition for full-time College of the Mainland students was $2,550 a year for in-state students and $3,450 a year for out-of-state students.

 Tuition for international students at College of the Mainland is $3,450 per year.

-College of the Mainland is a public, state institution, so it offers a reduced tuition rate of $2,550 for in-state students who attend full-time.Non-Texas residents can expect to pay 3,450 per year for tuition.
+College of the Mainland is a public, state institution, which means it offers a reduced tuition rate of $2,550 for students who qualify as state residents and attend full-time.Non-Texas residents can expect to pay 3,450 per year for tuition.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Take the time to verify your state's rules for in-state tuition.
+Attending an insitution where you qualify for in-state tuition can drastically reduce the overall cost of college.
+Take the time to check your state's rules for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria as well, depending on the state you and your parents currently reside in.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements too, depending on where you live.

 Explore other Texas colleges